quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Slow Start

-While in slow start, a sender increases the congestion window by the number of bytes acknowledged when each acknowledgment is processed, resulting in exponential growth of the congestion window.
+While in slow start, a NewReno sender increases the congestion window by the number of bytes acknowledged when each acknowledgment is processed, resulting in exponential growth of the congestion window.

 A sender MUST exit slow start and enter recovery when a loss is detected or when